Utah's Online School Library Activities

 Essential Question: Why do rocks come in so many different shapes, sizes, colors, and textures?

 Need some more resources for your 2nd graders to learn about the characteristics of rocks?
 And, of course, you need it to be at a reading level appropriate for 2nd grade.
-Explora Elementary, which is part of the EBSCO database in Utah's Online School Library, has a variety of magazine articles from child-friendly publications such as Ranger Rick, National Geographic for Kids, Cricket, Weekly Reader, Cobblestone, etc. Within this kid-friendly database, you can search by lexile level in order to find appropriate resources for your students.
+Gale In Context Elementary in Utah's Online School Library, has a variety of magazine articles from child-friendly publications such as National Geographic for Kids, Highlights for Kids and Time for Kids.
+Within this kid-friendly database, you can search by lexile level in order to find appropriate resources for your students.

 SEEd - 2nd Grade